Aye Thein Rakhaine

-Aye Thein Rakhaine (born 16 July 1962) is a Bangladeshi academic and politician from Cox's Bazar belonging to Bangladesh Awami League.
+Aye Thein Rakhaine (born 16 July 1962) is a Bangladeshi academic and politician from Cox's Bazar belonging to the Bangladesh Awami League.
 She is a former member of the Jatiya Sangsad.

 Biography

 Rakhaine was born on 16 July 1962.
-In 1971 she nursed the injured freedom fighters during the Liberation War of Bangladesh.
+In 1971, she nursed injured freedom fighters during the Liberation War of Bangladesh.
 She also worked as an organizer during the Liberation War of Bangladesh.

-After receiving post graduate degree Rakhaine started her career.
+After receiving her post graduate degree, Rakhaine started her career.
 She taught in college.
 She was elected as a member of the Jatiya Sangsad from Reserved Women's Seat-30 in 1996 and served till 2001.
 Later, she was elected as a member of the Jatiya Sangsad from Reserved Women's Seat-7 in 2009.